 Baby clothes are a joy to pick out, but don’t go overboard.
 Many babies will only fit in those adorable newborn and 0-3 month outfits for a few weeks.
 So spread the wealth out by asking for a wide range of sizes to outfit your baby for his or her first year.

 Clothing Essentials: bodysuits or onesies, socks, mittens, booties, swaddles, sleep sacks, nightgowns or pajamas, pants or skirts, and baby-safe laundry detergent.
 Depending on the weather and where you live, you may also need a jacket, hats, and shoes.
+Find the softest cotton in the world here.

 Whether you are breastfeeding or not, you will need nursing pads for when your milk comes in.
 If you decide to bottle feed either with formula or pumped breast milk, consider purchasing individual bottles from a few different brands to try first.